 Many of our clients choose to trim their dog’s nails at home; however, this can be a dangerous endeavor if you’re not comfortable with cutting them.
 When clipping your dog’s claws, it’s important that you only cut off the tip because cutting past the quick (which has live blood vessels) can cause severe bleeding and pain for your pup.
 Although this bleeding should not be life-threatening, it can persist for quite some time (think about how long it lasts when you cut one of your fingers), meaning that it can get on furniture, clothes, carpets, etc.

 If your dog is bleeding and/or in pain, please call the veterinarian professionals at Germantown Vet by dialing 240-252-7467240-252-7467.

-What to Do If You Cut Their Nails Too Short
+What Do I Do If I Cut My Dog’s Nails Too Short?

 The best thing you can do when you’ve cut your dog’s nails too short is to apply clotting powder.
 This clotting powder can be purchased at most pet stores.
 Feel free to contact us for recommendations about the current brands that are available.

 If the clotting powder doesn’t work or your dog still appears to be in pain, please visit us immediately for veterinary care.

 Although accidents can happen, it’s important to know how to properly trim your dog’s nails in order to avoid any issues in the future.
 Your dog’s nails should be cut on a regular basis—we generally recommend cutting them any time you start hearing them click on the floor when your pet walks on hard surfaces.
 The nails should not protrude past the pad of the foot.
 This can take 3 – 8 weeks, depending on different factors.
 Note: Keep clotting powder on hand if you are going to attempt trimming your pet’s nails at home.